HootDunk/custom-security-demo/README.md

 # custom-security-demo

 ## About
-A repository to explore permission based authorization rather than role based authorization.
+A repository to explore permission based authorization rather than role based authorization using the Micronaut framework.
 The goal is to create a system of authorization that is more flexible to changing requirements for various users/roles.

 ## ERD